oliviaott/Resume/README.md

 ### **Experience**
 **Java** (2017-2018)
 Completed two semesters of Java which included:
--Building variety of projects
+- Building variety of projects
--Collaborating with peers to create the most efficient program -Learn groundwork of Java language with plenty of knowledge to build on
+- Collaborating with peers to create the most efficient program
+- Learn groundwork of Java language with plenty of knowledge to build on

-**Computer Architecture and Assembly Language** (2018) -Learning how to build a 16-bit computer
+**Computer Architecture and Assembly Language** (2018)
+- Learning how to build a 16-bit computer
--Gained deeper understanding of a computer’s hardware
+- Gained deeper understanding of a computer’s hardware

-**Data Structures and Algorithms** (2019-present) -Will know which data structure to utilize and why it is the most efficient to accomplish a given problem
+**Data Structures and Algorithms** (2019-present)
+- Will know which data structure to utilize and why it is the most efficient to accomplish a given problem

 ### **Extracurricular**
 **Computer Science Club** (2017-present)
--Participate in weekly discussions and activities involving computer science such as programming, robotics and learning about opportunities in the field
+- Participate in weekly discussions and activities involving computer science such as programming, robotics and learning about opportunities in the field

 **ASB** (2010-17)
--Held leadership positions throughout middle and high school to help engage student body in school activities and leadership
+- Held leadership positions throughout middle and high school to help engage student body in school activities and leadership